QAInsights/kel-docs/docs/configuration/stats.md

 display_response_time = true
 ```

 - `display_cost`: Specifies whether to display the cost statistics.
+    - This setting only works for OpenAI.
 - `display_tokens`: Specifies whether to display the token statistics.
 - `display_response_time`: Specifies whether to display the response time statistics.